Frances Fitzgerald (politician)

-Minister for Business, Enterprise and Innovation from June 2017 to November 2017, Minister for Justice and Equality from 2014 to 2016, Minister for Children and Youth Affairs from 2011 to 2014 and Leader of Fine Gael in the Seanad from 2007 to 2011.
-She served as a Teachta Dála (TD) from 1992 to 2002 and 2011 to 2019.
+Frances Fitzgerald (née Ryan; born 1 August 1950) is a former Irish Fine Gael politician who served as Tánaiste from 2016 to 2017, Minister for Business, Enterprise and Innovation from June 2017 to November 2017, Minister for Justice and Equality from 2014 to 2016, Minister for Children and Youth Affairs from 2011 to 2014, and Leader of Fine Gael in the Seanad from 2007 to 2011.
+She served as a Member of the European Parliament (MEP) for the Dublin constituency from 2019 to 2024 and a Teachta Dála (TD) from 1992 to 2002 and 2011 to 2019.
 She was also a Senator for the Labour Panel from 2007 to 2011.

 She was the second Fine Gael politician to ever hold the office of Tánaiste, after Peter Barry in 1987.

 Early and personal life

-Born Frances Ryan, in Croom, County Limerick, she was educated at the Holy Family Secondary School Newbridge, the Dominican College Sion Hill, University College Dublin and the London School of Economics, where she studied a Masters in Social Administration and Social Work.
+Born in Croom, County Limerick, she was educated at the Holy Family Secondary School Newbridge, the Dominican College Sion Hill, University College Dublin and the London School of Economics, where she studied a Masters in Social Administration and Social Work.
 She is a former social worker.

 She is married to Professor of Psychiatry Michael Fitzgerald, with whom she has three sons.

 Political career

 Fitzgerald was first elected to Dáil Éireann as a Fine Gael TD for the Dublin South-East constituency, at the 1992 general election.
 She retained her seat at the 1997 general election.
 She lost her seat at the 2002 general election.
 She then stood for election to the 22nd Seanad, for the Administrative Panel, but was unsuccessful.

 At the 1999 local elections, she was elected as a member of Dublin City Council for the Rathmines local electoral area, she sought to contest the 2004 local elections for the Rathmines ward but was not selected at the convention, losing out to Edie Wynne and Brian Gillen.
 She was not subsequently added to the ticket.

 Before being elected a TD, she had been a high-profile Chair of the Council for the Status of Women from 1988 to 1992.

 She was the Fine Gael candidate at the 2007 general election for the Dublin Mid-West constituency, but was not elected.
 She was elected to the Seanad in July 2007.
-On 12 September 2007, she was appointed leader of the Fine Gael group in Seanad Éireann, and was also Fine Gael Seanad Spokesperson on Health and Children, and a member of the Fine Gael Front Bench.
+On 12 September 2007, she was appointed leader of the Fine Gael group in Seanad Éireann and was also Fine Gael Seanad Spokesperson on Health and Children and a member of the Fine Gael Front Bench.

 Minister for Children and Youth Affairs (2011–2014)

 She was elected as a Fine Gael TD for the Dublin Mid-West constituency at the 2011 and 2016 general elections.
 On 9 March 2011, she was appointed as Minister for Children and Youth Affairs.
-In the role she spoke out forcefully against the Catholic Church's role in covering up child abuse.
+In the role, she spoke out forcefully against the Catholic Church's role in covering up child abuse.
 She piloted the referendum on children's rights in 2012.
 As a result, Article 42a was inserted into the Constitution.

 She enacted the Children First legislation, to raise awareness of child abuse and neglect and to improve child protection.